ScooloV/bbpedia/docs/core_rules.md

 If this player suffers a Casualty

-result on the Injury table, there is a +1 modifierr applied to all rolls made against this player on the Casualty table.
+result on the Injury table, there is a +1 modifier applied to all rolls made against this player on the Casualty table.

-HYPN0TIC GAZE
+HYPNOTIC GAZE
 During their activation, this player may perform a 'Hypnotic Gaze' Special action.
 There is no limit to how many players with this Trait may perform this Special action each